g-plane/wasm-language-tools/docs/config/format/wrap-before-locals.md

 ## `"multi-only"`

-Line will be wrapped before locals only when there are more than one local.
+Line wrap will be happened before locals only when there are more than one local.
 Note that `(local i32 i64)` is considered as one local syntax.

 ```wasm